aniketk21/tictactoe/README.txt

     9. If any one of the 3 buttons described above is pressed in the middle of a game, the game is RESET.

 LANGUAGE :
-    The program is written in Python (2.x) and requires a Python interpreter for compilation and successful execution.
+    The program is written in Python and requires a Python interpreter for compilation and successful execution.

 PLATFORM :
-    Mainly targets Linux distributions.
+    Mainly targets Linux distributions and Windows.
 This application was developed on Ubuntu 14.04.
-    This application can be run directly on Windows through the EXE file provided.

 EXECUTION:
     1. Linux Platforms: